 Note: World Nomads provides travel insurance for travellers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.

 Singapore travel guide: What to bring to Singapore

 Hot and tropical, Singapore’s consistent weather means you can leave that winter coat at home.
 You will want a good pair of walking shoes, a sun hat, and swimwear.

 We always travel light and include clothes and light jackets that can be layered as needed.
 Therefore, our basic kit needed nothing extra for Singapore.
 You can get a free copy of our packing list when you sign up for our newsletter.

 Top 10 things to do and places to visit in Singapore

 Singapore is filled with fascinating and unusual things to do.
 Below is a summary of the highlights.
-Click here to see our detailed review.
+Click here to see our detailed recommendations.

 - Gardens by the Bay

 - Spectra sound and light show

 - One of the many interesting bars